by: Ben Broghammer, Founder & President

 There is also a big misconception on the costs associated with not just starting a nonprofit but also running and maintaining its operations and fulfilling work.
-When I started Project Periwinkle in 2015, I was still in college, and I had one thing on my mind: starting a foundation that would help to fund cancer research.
+There are initial costs of legal filings, incorporating, filing for tax-exempt status with the IRS, banking, and miscellaneous costs that add up along the way.
+Simply launching a website and making social media accounts is just at the surface.
+When I started Project Periwinkle in 2015, I was still in college, had spent nearly 10 months laying the ground work, and I had one thing on my mind: starting a foundation that would help to fund cancer research.
 That was it.
 Not an office, not a job, surely not a career, and of course not a salary.

 That is why we are 100% volunteer, and how we are able to drastically minimize our costs.
 I have a day job and therefore no need for an office as any foundation business is done at the kitchen table, both a metaphor and also all so real of a phrase.
 I don’t take a salary, and when traveling for business, I elect for a day trip when possible and mid day meetings to eliminate the need for an overnight stay and added expenses.
 While there is a flip side to not being full time, such as a decrease in fundraising that can be done or the weekly hours our team puts in, in my opinion, it’s a set up that makes sense for us and our balance sheet, and in the end our mission.